 🇮🇹 DAY: 1 MILAN

-Milan is a city located in northern Italy and is the capital of the Lombardy region.
+Milan is a city in northern Italy and is the capital of the Lombardy region.
 It is known as one of the fashion capitals of Europe (the people here are really the most beautifully dressed ever), as well as being an important financial center and home to numerous cultural attractions.

 Some of the most famous sights in Milan include the Duomo di Milano, one of the largest Gothic cathedrals in Europe, and La Scala opera house, which is home to some of the world’s best operas.
-Other attractions include Sforza Castle, and Galleria Vittorio Emanuele II.
+Other attractions include Sforza Castle and Galleria Vittorio Emanuele II.

 Though Milan is not my favorite Italian city, it is a great place to visit – even if it is just for the jaw-dropping cathedral.
 I would not stay longer than a day in Milan though – too many places nearby are waiting for you!